Uspfe/USDNet/README.md

 - [x] Training Code and instructions
 - [x] Checkpoints (mov yes, inter no)
 - [x] provide preprocessed data for user's convenience
+- [x] Add docker file for env setup in cuda 12
 - [ ] Merge data loader with json format to datapreprocessing